NDylee34/Lee-Python-Portfolio/README.md

 **How It Complements My Portfolio:**
 This project **showcases my ability to efficiently process and analyze unstructured data**, transforming it into a structured format that facilitates deeper insights.
 By applying tidy data principles, I ensure that the data is **clean, well-organized, and optimized** for analysis.
 Additionally, I **leverage data visualization techniques** to create compelling and meaningful representations that effectively highlight **trends, patterns, and relationships** within large datasets.
 Through this approach, I demonstrate my proficiency in making data-driven insights accessible and impactful.

-You're right!
-Here's the same emoji-enhanced section delivered in plain text for **easy copy-paste** into your `.Rmd` or `README.md` file — no formatting issues:

 ### **Named Entity Recognition (NER) Streamlit App**
 🔗 [View Project Repository](https://github.com/NDylee34/Lee-Python-Portfolio/tree/main/NERStreamlitApp)